offen/analyticstxt/draft-offen-analyticstxt.md

 ## Scope of a file

-An analytics.txt file MUST only apply to the domain or IP address in the URI used to retrieve it, not to any of its subdomains or parent domains.
+An analytics.txt file MUST only apply to the domain or IP address of the URI used to retrieve it, and SHALL NOT apply to any of its subdomains or parent domains.
-An analytics.txt file MAY also apply to products and services provided by the organization publishing the file.
+An analytics.txt file MAY also apply to products and services provided by the organization publishing the file and which cannot be mapped to a domain name or IP address.

 # Security Considerations